 Over time, sediment and other contaminants can clog your factory radiator hindering its ability to properly cool your engine.
 This can lead to the damage of other vital components when the engine coolant isn’t flowing like it should.

-An upgraded intercooler will give your engine a continual supply of cool, dense, oxygen-rich air which helps improve the combustion as well as engine efficiency.
+Adding an intercooler can help give your engine a continual supply of cool, dense, oxygen-rich air which helps improve the combustion as well as engine efficiency.

-How can we list popular turbo diesel upgrades and NOT include aftermarket turbochargers?
-There are plenty of benefits to upgrading besides an increase in power, such as faster spool-up and reduced EGT’s.
+How can we list popular turbo diesel upgrades and NOT include turbochargers?
+There are plenty of benefits to upgrading such as faster spool-up and reduced EGT’s.

 If you plan on adding significant power to your 7.3L, you will eventually need to upgrade the E40D Transmission.